ErickNavarroD/ErickNavarroD.github.io/content/en/software/RAMEN/index.md

 ---
 title: RAMEN - Regional Association of Methylome variability with the Exposome and geNome

+event:
+event_url:

+location:
+address:
+  street:
+  city:
+  region:
+  postcode:
+  country:
+# Schedule page publish date (NOT talk date).
+publishDate: "2024-05-09T13:00:00Z"

 summary: R package whose goal is to identify Variable Methylated Regions (VMRs) in microarray DNA methylation data.
 Additionally, using Genotype (G) and Environmental (E) data, it can identify which G, E, G+E or GxE model better explains this variability.s

-# Schedule page publish date (NOT talk date).
-publishDate: "2024-05-09T13:00:00Z"
+# Talk start and end times.
+#   End time can optionally be hidden by prefixing the line with `#`.
+date: "2023-09-21T11:00:00Z"
+#date_end: "2023-09-21T13:00:00Z"
+all_day: false

 authors: [Erick I. Navarro-Delgado]
 tags: